IlIllII/collecobrary/README.md

 1. **Poor quality.** Many platforms have high variability when it comes to course quality, and many courses designed for online learners are significantly dumbed down.
 2. **Too many choices.** Some platforms provide thousands of courses.
 We don't need 100 different Calc I courses; the top three will suffice.
-3. **No structure or progression.** It is hard to know what you don't know, and many platforms don't lay out equivalencies, prerequisites, or roadmaps guiding students through broad subject, making it difficult to come up with a study plan.
+3. **No structure or progression.** It is hard to know what you don't know, and many platforms don't lay out equivalencies, prerequisites, or roadmaps guiding students through broad subjects, making it difficult to come up with a study plan.

 While some existing products contain one or two of these elements, none has all three.
 The goal of this project is to create a free resource that satisfies this trilemma.
 I have made a start, but with a little help it could be so much better.